Key Stage 3

 • How did the factory system develop?

-• How did Industrialisation affect city life?
+• How did Industrialisation affect Britain at the time?

 • What have the consequences of Industrialisation been on the modern world?